erwinkn/erwinkn.github.io/content/tech/offline-ready/index.md

 Recently, I've been building {{< sidenote >}}<a href="https://topogether.com/">Topogether</a>{{< /sidenote >}} an outdoor climbing app.
 It's intended to be used even in remote places, with no guarantee of Internet access.
 It also allows offline work for the cartographers (WIP).

-One thing I've realised while working on Topogether's offline mode is that it's incredibly helpful to know upfront exacty what kind of capability you need.
+One thing I've realised while working on Topogether's offline mode is that it's incredibly helpful to know upfront exactly what capability you need.

 However it's an evaluation that requires a clear mental model for thinking about offline readiness.
 I wish there were more resources to help developers get started on that front, so here is my way of thinking about it.